 Carmel Market © JRodSilva

 The Carmel Market (Shuk Ha'Carmel) will enthral all visitors to Tel Aviv with its bustling atmosphere and fine selection of goods and produce.
-It's located in the 'trendy side' of town (just off Allenby Street), and is basically one long alley, jam-packed with shoppers and vendors loudly advertising their wares.
+It's located on the 'trendy side' of town (just off Allenby Street), and is basically a long alley, jam-packed with shoppers and vendors loudly advertising their wares.

-Although you can buy almost anything at the Carmel Market - from clothing and footwear to flowers, trinkets and cell phone accessories - and usually at better prices than you'll find elsewhere in the city, the real attraction is its mouth-watering array of fresh produce.
-Shop for the freshest fruit and vegetables, cheeses and baked goods, while soaking up the typically Middle Eastern market atmosphere.
-The market is frequented by locals and is not designed for tourists which makes the experience feel exciting and authentic.
-Many of the vendors will give you samples to taste if you enquire about fruits and vegetables you are unfamiliar with.
-You are expected to bargain for anything and everything!
+Although shoppers can buy almost anything at the Carmel Market and usually at better prices than elsewhere in the city, the real attraction is its mouth-watering array of fresh produce.
+Visitors can shop for the freshest fruit and vegetables, cheeses and baked goods, while soaking up the typically Middle Eastern market atmosphere.
+The market is frequented by locals and is not designed for tourists, which makes the experience feel exciting and authentic.
+Many of the vendors will allow shoppers to taste unfamiliar fruits and vegetables.
+Bargaining is part of the culture.

 The Carmel Market operates every day of the week except Saturday.
-Friday mornings are the busiest time and if you want to experience the full impact of the place this is a good time to visit.
+Friday mornings are the busiest and, consequently, best time to experience the place's full impact.

 Address: Near the Hatachana Complex and Allenby Street.